lithnet/access-manager-docs/help-and-support/app-pages/access-manager-agent-policies-linux-page.md

 #### History

 * __Maximum password age (days)__: The maximum number of days before the password must be rotated.
 For example, if this is set to 7, then the password would be rotated after 7 days.
-* __Number of previous passwords to keep__: The number of historical passwords to store in the Access Manager directory.
+* __Number of previous passwords to keep__: The number of historical passwords to store in the Access Manager database.
 * __Number of days to keep previous passwords__: The number of days to keep historical passwords for; setting this field to "0" disables aging out of historical passwords.

+See [Password history and retention](../../help-and-support/advanced-help-topics/password-history-retention.md) for more information how how these settings work to ensure you have the right number of passwords retained.

 #### Composition